Last Updated on January 4, 2026 by Maged kamel

 The equation is written as (-Ixy)/(Ix-Iy)/2).
 We have Ix=80.80 units, Iy=38.80 units, Ixy=-32.31 units, the tan value is (-2*(-32.31)/(80.80-38.80)=+1.53857.

 The plus sign indicates that this angle is anticlockwise.
-The value of the angle is 56.978, this is the value of 2φp1.
-The value of 2φp2 is equal to 180-56.978=123.021 degrees n the clockwise direction.
+The angle’s value is 56.978; this is 2φp1.
+The value of 2φp2 is equal to 180-56.978=123.021 degrees in the clockwise direction.
 Please refer to the next slide image for more information.

 The directions of U and V for the normal view.